-1. Policy Implementation Period
+Policy Implementation Period

-- Automated Parking Enforcement Service: System built in 2004 - Pilot project from April to September 24 (32 cameras installed) - A total of 156 unattended enforcement cameras additionally installed by March 2008 - May November 2004: Commissioned the basic/working design for the illegal parking enforcement service / selected locations for additional cameras to be installed under the expansion project, and finalized the system specifications - December 2004 August 2005: 53 additional cameras installed as part of the expansion project - August October 2005: additional 32 cameras installed along Cheonggyecheon-ro - August 2006 February 2007: additional 51 cameras installed along Cheonhodae-ro and other locations - September 2007 March 2008: additional 20 cameras installed along Songpadae-ro and other locations
+- 2004: Construction of the Automated Parking Enforcement Service. - Apr.
+Sep.
+2004: Execution of pilot project (installation of 32 cameras). - Mar.
+2008: Installation of an additional 156 unattended enforcement cameras (by March 2008) - May Nov.
+2004: Commissioning of the basic/work design for the illegal parking enforcement service; selection of locations for installation of additional cameras under the expansion project, and finalization of the system specifications. - Dec.
+2004 Aug.
+2005: Installation of an additional 53 cameras as part of the expansion project. - Aug.
+Oct.
+2005: Installation of an additional 32 cameras along Cheonggyecheon-ro. - Aug.
+2006 Feb.
+2007: Installation of an additional 51 cameras along Cheonho-daero and other locations. - Sep.
+2007 Mar.
+2008: Installation of an additional 20 cameras along Songpa-daero and other locations.

-2. Background Information
+Background Information

-Traffic enforcement refers to processes concerning the enforcement of criminal and administrative laws and regulations against violators of traffic laws and regulations, to ensure safe and efficient traffic movement and prevent the disruption of road traffic.
+Traffic enforcement refers to the processes involved in enforcing criminal and administrative laws and regulations against violators of traffic laws and regulations, which are carried out to ensure safe and efficient traffic movement and prevent the disruption of road traffic.
 Enforcement efforts had been undertaken exclusively by human enforcers at the police and local government level until the introduction of the automated enforcement system in 2004.